-The Keep Pennsylvania Beautiful Illegal Dump Survey Program has surveyed 61 counties since its inception in 2005.
-It has identified 6,244 illegal dumpsites containing an estimated 18,022 tons of trash.
+In 2013, the Keep Pennsylvania Beautiful Illegal Dump Survey Program completed surveying every county since its inception in 2005.
+It identified 6,487 illegal dumpsites containing an estimated 18,516.83 tons of trash.
 The final reports for each county-based survey can be found by selecting a county shaded in green in the map above or by finding the county listed in the table below.

 Illegal dumping mostly occurs in remote and secluded places, rural areas where few persons live, and the roads are less traveled.
 However, for many people who are residents of an urban area, an illegal dump is often within a one-mile radius of their home.
 Overall, very few people are aware of the widespread problem of illegal dumping in Pennsylvania.